 - deep vein thrombosis and clots causing loss of limbs, damage to organs, stroke and possibly death.

 Injecting drugs repeatedly and sharing injecting equipment with other people increases the risk of experiencing these effects.2

 If you take a large amount, you could overdose.
-If you have any of the symptoms below, call an ambulance straight away by dialling triple zero (000).
-Ambulance officers don’t need to involve the police.
+Call an ambulance straight away by dialling triple zero (000) if you have any of the symptoms below (ambulance officers don’t need to involve the police):

 Regular use of benzodiazepines may cause:

 - impaired thinking or memory loss

 - anxiety and depression

 - irritability, paranoia and aggression

 - personality change